 The search algorithm consists of several levels or layers of filtering.
 By providing several layers of identification, we can achieve faster searches and use fewer resources.
 Using this approach, it is possible to discard movies that are clearly not related to our source video, or clip, and only increase the effort of the search with videos that have a higher probability of being a match.

-The initial filtering consists on calculating the clustered information of a given clip to be found, or source movie, calculate its time indexes and each index value of Luma.
-Then the algorithm will proceed to make two analysis.
+The initial filtering consists on calculating the clustered Luma information of a given video clip or scene , to be found, calculate its time indexes and associated Luma values.
+Then the algorithm will proceed to perform two analyses.
 Firstly, search the look-up tables for movies with indexes of similar values of Luma.
 Secondly, analyze the time indexes of the selected movies and consider for further analysis only the movies that have a similar number and time distribution of indexes.
-That information is extremely effective in an initial phase, since the indexes and their values of Luma provide a simple, and computationally effective, way to discard unrelated movies, while retaining a high level of uniqueness.
+That information is extremely effective in an initial phase, since the time indexes and their values of Luma provide a simple, and computationally effective, way to discard unrelated movies, while retaining a high level of uniqueness.
 It is, therefore, possible to spend less time in calculations on movies that are easily identified as not being a match.

-Next step consists on analyzing all the videos that were previously deemed to be possible matches of our source video.
-In this step, different analysis approaches are used.
-We make use of the Tanimoto correlation factor[7], defined in (1).
+Next step consists on analyzing all the videos that were previously found to be possible matches of our source video clip.
+In this step, different correlation approaches are used.
+After trying out several of them, we have finally selected the Tanimoto correlation factor[7], defined in (1), due to its great performance in a large number of trial movie sets.

 (1)

 The Tanimoto correlation compares vectors of values and calculates the probability of those vectors to be similar.
-In more detail, the vectors that are used in to this similarity algorithm are the values, already reconstructed from the database, of each index of the source video and the video in the database.
-Then, each group of n seconds, is analyzed.
+In more detail, the vectors that are used in this similarity algorithm are the vectors containing the time indexes and associated Luma valuesfrom both the fingerprinting database and the input video clip.
+The correlation calculation is performed along periods of n seconds.
 However, not every index from the source video will be compared to every index of the video in the database.
 Instead, if a threshold is not met from that comparison, the algorithm will jump to the next index of that movie and a new comparison will be initiated.
-If a threshold is attained, then a thorough examination is done, further comparing every second within the current index and the next one.
+If the Luma vector of the input video clip matches some vector in the database, then a thorough examination is done, further comparing every second within the current index and the next one.
 Allowing the algorithm to jump to the next relevant section makes the algorithm faster, depending on the threshold used.
-High gains are achievable at the expense of an increased number of False Negatives; that is, videos that are not successfully found.

-The subsequent and final step is an analysis of the distance of the vectors, defined by (2).
+High gains are achievable at the expense of an increased number of False Negatives; that is, videos in the databasethat appear as a matching result but not correspond to the input video clip.The subsequent and final step is an analysis of the Euclidean distance of the vectors, defined by (2).

 (2)

 Those vectors are the same that were previously used in the Tanimoto correlation algorithm.
-However, this turn, the distance between those vectors is calculated and the lower the distance, the higher the probability that those vectors are the same and, therefore, that the videos are a match.
+However, this time, the distance between those vectors is calculated and the lower the distance, the higher the probability that those vectors are the same and, therefore, that the videos are a match.

 Example of fingerprint comparison